viniciusfinger/tcc-viajai/README.md

-# Travel Itinerary Generation with GPT, Langchain and LangGraph 🦜🗺️
+# ViajAI - Artificial Intelligence for Personalized Travel itineraries 🗺️

+Project developed as a final project (TCC) for the bachelor's degree in Computer Science at La Salle University (Brazil).

-Automate the creation of detailed travel itineraries using artificial intelligence.
-This project harnesses the power of OpenAI's GPT model integrated with Langchain, enhancing itinerary suggestions with real-time data from DuckDuckGo and Wikipedia.
-Ideal for travel planning services, tourism agencies, and personal travel enthusiasts seeking comprehensive and accurate trip plans. 🗺️🧳
+Automate the creation of personalized and detailed travel itineraries using artificial intelligence.

 ## Features